About the Site:

-Unusual Things is the blog of science-fiction and fantasy author Max Florschutz.
-It is home to information about his published works, an archive of his weekly writing series Being a Better Writer, and current-updates on the progress of his upcoming books, among other things.
-You can follow him on twitter by following @VikingZX, as well as find his works on goodreads and Amazon.com.
+Unusual Things is the website of science-fiction and fantasy author Max Florschutz, home to information about his published works, an archive of his weekly writing series Being a Better Writer, and current-updates on the progress of his upcoming books, among other things.
+You can follow him on Facebook, twitter by following @VikingZX, and well as find his works on Goodreads and Amazon.com.

 Max Florschutz was born and raised in the wilds of southeast Alaska, on a little island that boasted both a large, lumber-based economy and one of the highest rainfalls to ever not be desired by humanity.
 In 2004 he began attending college at Brigham Young University Provo, taking a two-year break to serve a mission for the Church of Jesus Christ of Latter-Day Saints.
-Upon his return, he continued to attend BYU Provo and began to delve heavily into English courses (among other things), naturally including plenty of creative writing classes.
-Transferring out to BYU Hawaii to keep a promise, Max finished his degree, graduating in 2011 with more credits than most students would know what to do with and a 3.96 GPA.
+Upon his return, he continued to attend BYU Provo and began to delve heavily into English courses (among other things), including an almost unhealthy dose of creative writing classes.
+After transferring out to BYU Hawaii (it’s a long story) Max finished his degree, graduating in 2011 with more credits than most students would know what to do with.

 About Being a Better Writer:

 At its core, it’s a fairly straightforward series.
 If you’ve ever heard of Writing Excuses, it’s pretty much the same thing, except rather than three amusing geniuses of discussing writing in silky-smooth podcast form, you just have me writing.
-Which admittedly undersells what I do comparably, but Being a Better Writer has remained an enjoyable pursuit, and a great help to many as I do my best to distill almost a decade’s worth of writing education and several years worth of dedicated, hands-on experience into something that new and old authors alike can read, enjoy, and learn from.
+Which admittedly undersells what I do, but Being a Better Writer has remained an enjoyable pursuit as well as a great help to many as I do my best to distill almost a decade’s worth of writing education and dedicated, hands-on experience into something that new and old authors alike can read, enjoy, and learn from.

 About the Site Title: